eracle/linkedin/README.md

+# LinkedIn Data Scraper

 ![built with Python3](https://img.shields.io/badge/built%20with-Python3-red.svg)
 ![built with Selenium](https://img.shields.io/badge/built%20with-Selenium-yellow.svg)

-# LinkedIn Automation Tool

-This tool is designed for automating tasks on LinkedIn.
-It leverages technologies such as Scrapy, Selenium WebDriver, Chromium, Docker, and Python3.
+LinkedIn Data Scraper is a powerful open-source tool designed to extract valuable data from LinkedIn.
+It leverages technologies such as Scrapy, Selenium WebDriver, Chromium, Docker, and Python3 to navigate LinkedIn profiles and gather insightful information.

 ## Features

-### LinkedIn Spider

-The LinkedIn Spider is designed to visit as many LinkedIn user pages as possible.
-The goal is to increase the visibility of your account, as LinkedIn notifies users when their profile has been viewed.

-### Companies Spider
+### Profile Data Extraction

+The tool is designed to visit LinkedIn user pages and extract valuable data.
+This includes phone numbers, emails, education, work experiences, and much more.
+The data is formatted in a CSV file, making it easy to use for further analysis or input for LinkedIn automation software like lemlist.

+### Company Data Extraction
-The Companies Spider is designed to gather information about all users working for a specific company on LinkedIn.
-It operates by:

-1. Navigating to the company's LinkedIn page.
-2. Clicking on the "See all employees" button.
+The tool can also gather information about all users working for a specific company on LinkedIn.
+It navigates to the company's LinkedIn page, clicks on the "See all employees" button, and collects user-related data.
-3. Collecting user-related data.

 ## Installation and Setup